 What are query parameters?

-Query parameters are a defined set of parameters attached to the end of a URL.
-They are extensions of the URL that are used to help define specific content or actions based on the data being passed.
+Query parameters are a defined set of parameters (key-value pair) attached to the end of a URL used to provide additional information to a web server when making requests.
+They are an important part of the URL that define specific content or actions based on the data being passed.

-To append query params to the end of a URL, a ‘?’
-Is added followed immediately by a query parameter.
-To add multiple parameters, an ‘&’ is added in between each.
-These can be created by any variation of object types or lengths such as String, Arrays and Numbers.
+To append query params to the end of a URL, a question mark (?) is added followed immediately by a query parameter.
+To add multiple parameters, an ampersand (&) is added in between each, joining them to form a query string parameter.
+These can be created by any variation of object types or lengths such as strings, arrays, and numbers.
 The following is an example:

 In this example, there are two query parameters:

 These parameters can be used to instruct the web server how to process the request, such as customizing the page based on the ‘name’ field or filtering products based on the ‘products’ list.